 - Required to provide financial and technical support to the EITs and developing countries to assist them in reducing their greenhouse gas emissions.

-- Annexe I Parties with first or second-round Kyoto greenhouse gas emissions targets.
+- Annexe I Parties with first or second-round Kyoto protocol greenhouse gas emissions targets.

 - Compulsory binding targets reduce GHG emissions.

 - Parties to the UNFCCC are not listed in Annex I of the Convention (mostly low-income developing countries).